iwilare/category-theory-course-2025/2025-03-07 - Lecture 7 - Universal properties, opposite, coproducts.md

 // Why are products called like this?
-// How many possible ways are there to construct elements of this type? struct Either_Three_Two {
+// How many possible ways are there to construct elements of this type? enum Either_Three_Two {
     Left(Three),
     Right(Two),
 }

-// There are all possibilities:
+// There are all possibilities to construt something of type Either_Three_two:

 // Left(A1)
 // Left(A2)